Book campsites near Hemscott Hill Farm

 Introducing Hemscott Hill Farm – a pop-up campsite nestled in the undulating dunes that rise and fall along the fringe of seven-mile-long Druridge Bay.
 Combining the thrill of totally off-grid camping with epic coastal views and a few basic facilities to smooth out the rough of the wild camping experience, this marram-dotted landscape is an utter joy.
-What meagre facilities exist for campers are basic but perfectly clean and functional – there are compost loos, a washing-up and kitchen shelter – while the eco-friendly, gas-powered showers are hot only if you're lucky, and free of charge.

 If anywhere deserves the accolade 'a walker's paradise', it's not the national park, but right here on the Northumberland coast.
 Venture in any direction from Hemscott for countless spectacular strolls; from the fossil-strewn beach at Hauxley, to the many ancient castles that dot the northern stretch (Northumberland has more than any other county in England).
 Hemscott is also on a number of national and tourist cycle routes.
 And as dusk descends, stoke up the campfire and enjoy the dazzling sunsets as they yield to the twinkling light of infinite stars under the UK's darkest night skies.

 Campfires and BBQs welcome as long as they are in fire pits or raised off the ground.